simonknittel/rest-api-skeleton/README.md

 ## Features

-* Users can register an account with email and password
+* Users can signup an account with email and password
 * Users have to verify their email to be able to log in
 * Users can log in and log out
 * Users can get a permission role assigned